karlseguin/http.zig/readme.md

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "httpz" dependency to your `build.zig.zon`.

+# Important Notice
+Please consider running http.zig behind a robust reverse proxy (e.g. NGINX).
+First, it doesn't support TLS termination.
+Second, this library was written at a time where async support was being temporarily dropped from Zig.
+I want http.zig to be robust, but I don't want to write a cross-platform I/O interface only to have to scrap it when async is re-added to Zig.
+As such, the current implementation can be considered a stopgap until async is properly supported.
+Of particularly note is the ability for a misbehaving client to stall legitimate requests from being processed. (essentially by feeding a single byte per timeout interval).

+## Thread Pool Branch
+This branch uses a custom thread-pool rather than the more naive thread-per-connection model of master.
+This branch only works on systems that expose poll(2), such as BDS, MacOS and Linux.
+This branch is more tolerant of misbehaving clients, has more stable memory usage and won't kill itself trying to serve a high number of concurrent connections.

 # Usage

 ## Simple Use Case